 And I’m grateful to my daughter who has been searching the Internet for baking ideas.
 She definitely has a “life gives you lemons, we’ll make those lemon bars” attitude.

 7:00 p.m.
 DIY dog mom life

 While I’ve always been a DIY dog mom, corona has really flexed my do-it-yourself muscle.
 I guess in the B.C. days, there wasn’t a sense of urgency.
 Or maybe it’s that old phrase, “necessity is the mother of invention.”
 I’ve been upping my game on making homemade dog treats, DIY dog toys, and more grooming hacks.

 Plus, I’m grateful for my evening dog mom life routines.
 Whether I’m brushing Chloe’s teeth, giving her a bath, or grooming her coat, there is something so comforting about caring for this sweet soul every single pandemic day.

 I love my shadow dog. following me into the bathroom, sleeping by my feet, and waiting patiently by my office chair every moment of the day.

 Some might say our dogs are our therapy.
 I’d add comic relief, navigator, listener, bestie, confidante…the list could go on.

 Evenings are for backyard fetch.
 (Chloe’s favorite.)

-Then, as trivial as it may seem in the big scope of the “C” season, it’s little escapes like catching a TV show you thought would be canceled.
-Kudos to the people at ABC who took an “on with the show attitude” by filming American Idol in the contestants’ and judges’ living rooms instead of canceling the season.
-Be it sporting events, television shows, or concerts, it’s all part of the fabric of America.
+Then, as trivial as it may seem in the scope of the “C” season, it’s the little things that bring happiness.
+For example, our family was sure American Idol would be canceled.
+However, thanks to human ingenuity and creativity, the show went on—in the contestants’ and judges’ living rooms.
+Be it sporting events, dog shows, or concerts, it’s all part of the fabric of America.
 We miss it.

 9:00 Puppy snuggles